-Topic Name & Description Learning Outcomes Curriculum Documents & Reading Assignments Project Work or Written Assignment Mentoring is one important strategy by itself, but also has a pivotal role to support other strategies as well.
+Topic Name & Description Learning Outcomes Curriculum Documents & Reading Assignments Project Work or Written Assignment It has a very practical purpose to prepare them to their future challenges and missions.
+The objective is to help them make educated choices during the placement fair that will assign them to specific schools.
+Key Discussion Questions: 1.
+Should I prioritize working conditions, salary or professional development?
+2. How can I balance professional and personal life?
+3. What sort of mission should I favor?
+4. How important is the location?
+8.3b They can identify possible challenges of their future positions.8.3c They can express their preferences in terms of working conditions and professional development.
+Topic 8.4: Teacher Continuous Training (INSET) Teacher education doesn't stop after the induction process has been completed.
+The Teacher Policy Action Plan has established several strategies to promote continuous learning among the teachers.
+Mentoring is one important strategy by itself, but also has a pivotal role to support other strategies as well.
 In this topic, would-be mentors will learn how the INSET training is organized is Cambodia and what can be expected from mentors in activities such as CPD trainings, PLC, Career Pathways and so on.
 The approach is mostly informative.
-Key Discussion Questions: What kind of training a mentor can organize or supervise?
-How such a training can match with the mentor's expertise and the needs of the teachers? administrative requirements to organize activities related to formal INSET trainings.
-8.4c They can support teachers in setting their professional development goals through the Teacher Career Pathway.
-Continuous Professional Development Framework for Teachers and School Directors 2019-2023 CPD Handbook Teacher Career Pathway Cambodian Secondary Education Blueprint
+Key Discussion Questions: 1.
+What kind of training a mentor can organize or supervise?
+8.4a Trainees can explain the legal frameworks that regulate in-service teacher training (INSET).
+8.4b They can navigate through the administrative requirements to organize activities related to formal INSET trainings.
+8.4c They can support teachers in setting their professional development Please, note that the following resources are administrative and legal documents that are subject to constant modifications and improvement.
+Trainees and mentors are therefore required to update their information on a regular basis. • Teacher Policy Action Plan (TPAP) 2015 • Continuous Professional Development Framework for Teachers and School Directors 2019-2023 • CPD Handbook • Teacher Career Pathway • Cambodian Secondary Education Blueprint Trainees design a teacher training action (workshop or other) in order to meet the specifications of the CPD framework.